hashicorp/terraform-aws-consul/modules/consul-install/README.md

 We want to run the Consul process on boot and to automatically restart the process if it crashes.
 To do that, we need a process supervisor that works across a variety of Linux distributions.
 The most popular options are:

-- systemd: available by default on Fedora/RHEL.
+- systemd: available by default on Fedora/RHEL/Ubuntu 16.04.
-- upstart: available by default on Ubuntu (or does Ubuntu 16 use systemd as well?).
+- upstart: available by default on Ubuntu before 15.04.
+- initd: available by default on Amazon Linux.
 - supervisord: can be installed separately on most OS's.

 TODO: pick a process supervisor